asrlhhh/diffusion-data-factory/README.md

 # The Future of Data Labeling: Turning Your Foundation Model into a High-Volume Data Factory

-This repository contains code, examples, and resources for a blog post.
+This repository contains code, examples, and resources for [blog post](https://medium.com/@asrielhan/turn-a-foundation-model-into-a-data-factory-part-one-a6996dcc9b73).
 The blog explores the posibility of using foundation models, particularly large diffusion models like Stable Diffusion, to generate large-scale labeled datasets efficiently.
 It focuses on a use case involving the CelebA facial dataset and demonstrates how these generative models can produce high-quality, annotated facial images for various AI applications.

 ## Table of Contents